-With great employment opportunities thanks to the area’s growing economy, many graduate students choose to stay on in Leeds after university.
+With great employment opportunities thanks to the area’s growing economy, many graduate students choose to stay in Leeds after university.
 This thriving young professional scene increases rental demand and makes purchasing buy-to-let properties in Leeds a lucrative option.

-9. Leeds is an Attractive Lifestyle Destination
+9. An Attractive Lifestyle Destination

 As well as one of the UK’s most economically strong cities, Leeds has something for everyone and has its sights set on becoming the Best City in the UK by 2030.

 Those investing in property in Leeds are greeted with top-class museums, a thriving music scene, plenty of retail options, vibrant nightlife and a strong gastronomic offering thanks to diverse bars and restaurants.

-There are plenty of historical sites to discover from Fountains Abbey to the Yorkshire Dales – one of the highest-rated national parks in the world.
+The city itself is the gateway to the wider Yorkshire region, meaning the countryside is never far away.
+There are plenty of historical sites to discover, from Fountains Abbey to the Yorkshire Dales – one of the highest-rated national parks in the world.

-With strong cultural offerings, an excellent standard of living and affordability, and well-connected by air, road and rail, Leeds has a strong live and work appeal.
+With strong cultural offerings, an excellent standard of living and affordability, and being well-connected by air, road and rail, Leeds has a strong live and work appeal.
 High demand for quality homes and apartments presents plenty of opportunities for property investment in Leeds.

-Which Areas in Leeds are Best for Property Investment?
+Which Areas in Leeds Are Best for Property Investment?